solana-labs/solana/docs/src/proposals/rust-clients.md

 `ThinClient<BankClient>`, whereas `main()` functions, benchmarks and integration tests would invoke it with `ThinClient<ClusterClient>`.

+If higher-level components require more functionality than what could be implemented by `BankClient`, it should be implemented by a second object that implements a second trait, following the same pattern described here.

+### Error Handling

+The `Client` should use the existing `TransportError` enum for errors, except that the `Custom(String)` field should be changed to `Custom(Box<dyn Error>)`.

 ### Implementation Strategy

 1. Add new object to `solana-sdk`, `RpcClientTng`, where the `Tng` suffix is